 Replication lag is when a replica falls out of sync with the primary.
 Lag can happen in our Meow-Meow system if, for example, we snip the tag off the primary but not the replicas.

 The consequences of broken replication can be severe.
 Imagine my daughter rejecting Meow-Meow because “she has a tag on her booty.”
-Or a bank losing your paycheck because it failed to replicate that change and the primary lost power.
+Or, you know, a bank losing financial records because the primary crashes and replication was broken for the past week.

 So, what happens when one of the observer processes in my house can’t find Meow-Meow?
 Or when one of us discovers that Meow-Meow was the victim of a bio-hazard event?